Discriminative Clustering with Representation Learning with any Ratio of Labeled to Unlabeled Data: Experiments

 There are two other noteworthy aspects of Figure~\ref{fig:acc_vs_num_labeled}.
 First, it shows that XSDC can improve over the unsupervised initialization even in the case where there is no labeled data.
-The relative improvement in accuracy over the unsupervised baseline ranges from 14\% on MAGIC to 56\% on CIFAR-10 when no labeled data is present.
-Second, the standard error of the difference in the performance between the supervised baseline and XSDC tends to be larger when the gap in the performance between XSDC and the supervised baseline is larger, as expected.
-For example, on Gisette the standard error of the difference in the performance of XSDC and the supervised baseline is 1.6\% in the case of 50 labeled observations, but only 0.9\% in the case of 500 labeled observations.
+The relative improvement in accuracy over the unsupervised baseline ranges from 13\% on Gisette to 56\% on CIFAR-10 when no labeled data is present.
+Second, the standard deviation of the difference in the performance between the supervised baseline and XSDC tends to be larger when the gap in the performance between XSDC and the supervised baseline is larger, as expected.
+For example, on Gisette the standard deviation of the difference in the performance of XSDC and the supervised baseline is 4\% in the case of 50 labeled observations, but only 0.3\% in the case of 500 labeled observations.

 We also visualize the results, examining the case where 50 images from MNIST are labeled.
-Figure~\ref{fig:mnist50_viz} in Appendix~\ref{app:additional_results} depicts the feature representations of the unlabeled data at various points of the training process.
-For each plot the feature representation was projected to 2-D using t-SNE \citep{vandermaaten2008}.
-The observations are color-coded according to their true labels.
-For more details regarding the visualization, see Appendix~\ref{app:additional_results}.
-Comparing Figures~\ref{fig:tsne_sup} and \ref{fig:tsne_xsdc}, we can see that XSDC tends to increase the separation between clusters relative to the supervised initialization.
+Figure~\ref{fig:mnist50_viz} depicts the feature representations of a batch of 4096 unlabeled observations at various points of the training process.
+For each plot the feature representations were projected to 2-D using t-SNE \citep{vandermaaten2008}.
+For each square in a grid, the code checks whether any image's t-SNE representation lies in that square.
+If any such images exist, it chooses one at random and displays the original image in that square.
+The images are then color-coded according to the ground-truth labels.\footnote{The code to produce the plots was adapted from Andrej Karpathy's Matlab code, which can be found here: \url{https://cs.stanford.edu/people/karpathy/cnnembed/}.} Comparing Figures~\ref{fig:tsne_sup} and \ref{fig:tsne_xsdc}, we can see that XSDC tends to increase the separation between clusters relative to the supervised initialization.
+This suggests that the inter-class distances between the feature representations learned by XSDC tend to be larger relative to the intra-class distances.
 The digits 4, 7, and 9 are a bit less separated.
 However, the digits 5 and 8 are each generally all in one cluster after running XSDC.

+\paragraph{Comparison to semi-supervised learning methods with a fixed representation.} Our goal is to provide an algorithm that can both (i) learn a good representation of the data; and (ii) take advantage of all available data (labeled and unlabeled).
+To understand the benefits of learning a feature representation, we consider as a baseline semi-supervised $k$-means with seeding.
+This is a popular variant of $k$-means where the centroids are initialized by the labeled data and the assignments of the labeled data are fixed to their given labels~\citep{basu2002semi, yoder2017semi}.
+Once the clusters are found in the training data, we predict the label of new data points by assigning them to the closest cluster.
+If no data points are present, we use $k$-means with $k$-means++ initialization.